 A basic orientation to the principles of community oral health planning and practice.
 The hygienist's role as an educator and resource person for the community will be emphasized.
 Students will expand their knowledge and skills necessary to promote oral health care in the community.
-Corequisite(s): DAH 205, DAH 206
+Prerequisite(s): DAH 106, DAH 109, DAH 115, DAH 117 Corequisite(s): DAH 205, DAH 206, DAH 207